Tips for Cleaning Your AC System

 • Reviewing lines, refrigerant totals and connections

-There’s also some upkeep you can do on your own between professional tune-ups.
-It only takes about an hour to clean your outdoor condenser unit, as well as several parts on your indoor HVAC system.
+There’s also some upkeep you can do by yourself between professional tune-ups.
+You just need about an hour to get the grime off your outdoor condenser unit, as well as a couple of components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Choose a warm day to wash your air conditioner.
+Choose a warm day to scrub your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can check your equipment once you’ve cleaned it.
+That way, you can test your equipment once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment